 Each individual who obtains An Amphibian and Reptile Possession permit must submit an Amphibian and Reptile Possession Report Form, listing all specimens possessed, post-marked within 15 days following the expiration of the permit as instructed in 15A NCAC 10H .1302 (e).

 This permit does not authorize holding any reptiles and amphibians other than those animals in the process of being rehabilitated for release.
 Reptiles or amphibians held under the authority of this permit are authorized to be held for rehabilitation purposes only and may not be held as pets or for education, exhibition, or scientific purposes.

 Rehabilitation activities authorized under this permit shall be conducted at the authorized location designated on the permit.
 The licensee shall meet the minimum standards outlined in 15A NCAC 10H .1402(g)(1).

 Reptiles and amphibians undergoing rehabilitation may remain in a rehabilitation facility for no longer than 12 months.
 If a longer rehabilitation period is needed, the permit holder shall notify the Commission in writing.

 Wild reptiles and amphibians shall not be released on property owned by another unless the rehabilitator has written permission dated within the last 12 months from the landowner.

-Individuals applying for both Amphibian and Reptile Possession and Rehabilitation must submit an application for both.
-Applications are posted under the ‘How to Obtain a Permit’ tab.
+Individuals applying for both Amphibian and Reptile Possession and Rehabilitation must apply for both.

 Permits are issued to a single individual at least 18 years of age or older.